MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 6. Choose the **OK** button.
 The **Sales Credit Memo** page now shows the amount of the credit memo to be posted, adjusted for any possible payment discounts.
 7. Post the credit memo.

-## <a name="to-apply-posted-customer-ledger-entries"></a>To apply posted customer ledger entries
+## To apply posted customer ledger entries

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the customer card for the customer with entries that you want to apply.
-3. Choose the **Ledger Entries** action, and then select the line with the entry that is the applying entry.
+3. Choose the **Ledger Entries** action from the **Related** tab, and then select the line with the entry that is the applying entry.
 4. Choose the **Apply Entries** action.
 The **Apply Customer Entries** page opens showing the open entries for the customer.
 5. Select the lines with the entries that you want the applying entry to be applied to, and then choose the **Set Applies-to ID.** action.
 6. For each line in the **Amount to Apply** field, enter the amount you want to apply to the individual entry.
 If you don't enter an amount, the maximum amount is applied.